20

 They understood.

-The way her face didn't shift, but her entire being did.
+The flicker in her lashes, the breath that snagged in her chest, the way her face didn't shift, but her entire being did.

 And it wrecked him.

-The sindoor fell into place like it had always been waiting to belong there.
+The vermillion fell into place like it had always been waiting to belong there.

 But one grain slipped.